Msturroc/RCSI_RSS_Computational_modelling/README.md

    ```
 5. Open a Pull Request.

+## License

+This repository is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ## Acknowledgements

 We would like to thank all contributors and users for their support and feedback.
 Your contributions are invaluable to the improvement and success of this project.